Dang3rZone/PhoneStore_back/README.md

 2- You will need to configure a NO-related database (Mongo for example or use ATLAS to deploy  your DB).

-3- You will need to connect the local data base with the back-end app.
+3- You will need to connect the local data base or deployed DB with the back-end app.

-3.1- Use dotenv lirbrary (create a .env and store ATLAS URL for example) to protect your DB.
+3.1- Use dotenv library (create a .env and store ATLAS URL for example) to protect your DB.

 5-You will also need to change it in the dbConfig.js file.